Debian 10 End-of-Life: Upgrade to Debian 11 for Enhanced Security and Performance

 Introduction

 As of June 30, 2024, Debian 10 "Buster" has reached its end-of-life (EOL).
 This means that Debian 10 will no longer receive updates, including security patches, from the Debian team.
-Consequently, it is crucial for users and organizations still running Debian 10 to upgrade to Debian 12 "Bookworm" to ensure continued security, stability, and performance improvements.
+It is crucial for users and organizations still running Debian 10 to upgrade to Debian 11 "Bookworm" to ensure continued security, stability, and performance improvements.

 Why Debian 10 Reached End-of-Life

 Every software has a lifecycle, and Debian 10, released in July 2019, has now completed its standard support period.
-This lifecycle allows the Debian team to focus on providing support for newer releases, ensuring that the operating system remains robust and secure against emerging threats.
-The decision to end support for Debian 10 is part of Debian's commitment to maintaining a high standard of quality and security in its software distributions.
+This allows the Debian team to focus on providing support for newer releases, ensuring that the operating system remains robust and secure against emerging threats.

 Security Risks of Using Outdated Software